asilvajunior/tftec-terraform-aovivo-24-app/README.md

 Check Grant access permission to all pipelines and save.

-### 6. Faça os ajustes necessários nas pipelines de build e deploy
+### 6. Make the necessary adjustments to the build and deploy pipelines

 **Build pipeline:**